JuanseHM/JuanseHM/README.md

 # Hello, I´m a student.

+## About me
-# Hello!
+Hello!
 I´m a passionate student trying to learn useful knowledges.

+## Contact
+Goodbye.